justeattakeaway/pie/apps/pie-docs/src/components/chip/overview/overview.md

 ### RTL examples

-Here are some examples of Buttons in right to left context:
+Here are some examples of chips in a right-to-left context:

 {% contentLayout %}
   {% contentItem %}